 The QA Program is responsible for reviewing activities associated with human research protections.
 These responsibilities include:

 - Assistance with IRB submissions, reporting, and recordkeeping.

 - Random, internal reviews of approved IRB protocols.

 - Development of QA tools and training.

-- Random reviews of IRB Meeting Minutes.
+- Random reviews of IRB meeting minutes and reviewer checklists.

-Quality Assurance FAQs
+Quality Assurance FAQs:

 A routine (not-for-case) QA audit is an assessment or examination of a research-related practice or procedure with the possibility (or intention) of instituting change if necessary.
-Routine QI reviews of study activities and study documentation are performed on-site as a service to investigators, with feedback provided regarding practices associated with the conduct of the study.
+Routine QA reviews of study activities and study documentation are performed on-site as a service to investigators, with feedback provided regarding practices associated with the conduct of the study.

 A for-cause (directed) QA audit is an audit of research or investigators that is initiated at the request of the IRB or the Institutional Official to obtain (or verify) information necessary to ensure compliance with regulations and institutional requirements.
 A for-cause audit is generally based on a concern, complaint, or an allegation that was brought to the attention of the IRB and is used to inform decisions about the conduct of human subjects research and/or human subjects protection.